mdeguzis/decky-proton-pulse/README.md

 This plugin was built with the help of AI coding tools.
 I use these for brainstorming, wiring up tricky parts, chasing down bugs, and knocking out boilerplate code.
 I review, test, and rework everything that comes out the other end before it goes anywhere.

 Every change still has to pass the same bar: strict typing in both TypeScript and Python, linting, unit tests, and hands-on smoke testing on a real Steam Deck.
-Design calls and final say are mine.

-If something looks wrong, open an issue.
-Doesn't matter if a person or a model wrote the line.

 ---